Ksawalakhe2024/Agentic_SDLC_Advance_Repo/README.md

-# Local Setup Guide: Minimal MCP Server for AI‑Powered Task Data Injection
+# Local Setup Guide: Minimal MCP Server for AI‑Powered Task Data Injection (with Podman)

-This guide will walk you through all steps—down to commands—for running the MCP Server locally, using PostgreSQL and Spring Boot.
+This guide provides a step-by-step approach for running the MCP Server locally on your computer using **Podman** for PostgreSQL containerization and Spring Boot for the backend application.

 ---